 - Ratio data is a type of data that is both ordered and ranked.
 It is usually quantitative in nature and can be used to measure the ratio between two items.
 For example, length is an example of ratio data.
 When normalizing ratio data, it's important to use techniques that preserve the ratio between the data points, such as log normalization.

-Why we use Normalization Techniques?
+Why do We use Normalization Techniques?

 - To remove the impact of scale: Data can have vastly different scales and ranges, which can create issues in analysis and modeling.
 Normalization helps to remove the impact of scale and put all features on the same scale.

-- To improve performance of models: Many machine learning algorithms work better when the input data is normalized.
+- To improve the performance of models: Many machine learning algorithms work better when the input data is normalized.
 Normalizing the data can lead to faster training and better performance of the model.

-- To address skewness in the data: Normalization can help to address skewness in the data, which can be caused by outliers or by the data being distributed in a non-normal way.
+- To address skewness in the data: Normalization in machine learning can help to address skewness in the data, which can be caused by outliers or by the data being distributed in a non-normal way.
 By transforming the data into a more normal distribution, it can be easier to analyze and model.

-- To improve interpretability of the data: Normalization can make the data more interpretable and easier to understand.
+- To improve the interpretability of the data: Normalization can make the data more interpretable and easier to understand.
 By putting all features on the same scale, it can be easier to see the relationships between different variables and make meaningful comparisons.